mikedilger/mosaic-spec/docs/cryptography.md

 * In our form, provides the following guarantees:
     * Existentially and Strongly unforgeable under chosen message attacks
     * Strongly Binding Signature
-* Interoperates with TLS, Mainline DHT, and other modern ed25519-based identity systems
+* Interoperates with ssh, gpg, TLS, Mainline DHT, and other modern ed25519-based identity systems

 See [Taming the many EdDSAs](https://eprint.iacr.org/2020/1244.pdf)